jmbh/jmbh.github.io/_posts/2017-11-30-Closer-Look.md

 ---
 layout: post
-title: Estimating mixed graphical models
+title: A closer look at interactions between categorical variables in mixed graphical models
 category: r
 ---

+In a [previous post](http://jmbh.github.io/_posts/2015-11-30-Estimation-of-mixed-graphical-models.md) we recovered the conditional independence structure in a dataset .... limitation ...

+The figute was the following

+[FIgure]

+Now we would like to zoom in...

+### OLD ###

 Determining conditional independence relationships through undirected graphical models is a key component in the statistical analysis of complex obervational data in a wide variety of disciplines.
 In many situations one seeks to estimate the underlying graphical model of a dataset that includes *variables of different domains*.